poetic/html-to-react-converter/README.TODO.md

 # TODO

+- NEXT:
+  - how to log error
+    From a end user's point of view, they only want to see relevent error messages
+  - a pure plugin system
+  - a bootstrap plugin to provide skeletion for other plugins

 - stage 1: convert files into react components
   - import all the config files, parse as config ( not part of plugin )
   - for each hrc/pages/[PageName].json, we generate components in destination